 When choosing a fleece jacket to wear under a pack or climbing harness, our testers found that the more streamlined the fit, like on the Patagonia R2 Jacket, the better.
 Otherwise, the material tends to bunch up around the waist and become uncomfortable, like on the Re-Tool Snap-T Pullover.
-The Patagonia R1 Hoody is an even better option as it has a ¾ length zipper that doesn't bunch under a waist belt because of its fitted, stretchy material that hugs the body and heavier hem line that keeps it weighed down without riding up.
+The Patagonia R1 Hoody, in both the ¾ length and full length, doesn't bunch under a waist belt because of its fitted, stretchy material that hugs the body and heavier hem line that keeps it weighed down without riding up.
 The only downside to the ¾ zipper is that it is annoying to have to pull the jacket over your head every time you want to put it on or take it off.
 If you don't like that option, then the Rab Nucleus with its full-length zipper is a better bet.
 Another thing to consider is the length of the torso.
 The Outdoor Research Deviator Hoody is just a hair too short and it rode up under our harnesses and hip belts.

 Ease of Movement

 Not surprisingly, the lightest and thinnest pieces, like the Marmot Flashpoint, Patagonia R1, Outdoor Research Deviator, and Rab Nucleus Hoody are the best mid-layers.
 Less bulk gives you a greater range of motion in the shoulders and arms and doesn't leave you feeling like a stuffed sausage.
 Another standout is the Patagonia R2.
 The contrasting panels of stretch fleece on the sides increase the ease of movement.
 On the other hand, stiffer and bulkier models like Arc'teryx Covert Cardigan, The North Face Denali 2, and REI Co-op scored much lower in this category.
 These are the layers you put on after a climb, not during.